swiftlang/swift-evolution/proposals/0453-vector.md

   public init<E: Error>(with next: (Int) throws(E) -> Element) throws(E)

   /// Initializes every element in this vector by running the closure with the
-  /// passed in mutable state.
+  /// previously initialized element.
   ///
   /// This will call the closure 'count' times, where 'count' is the static
   /// count of the vector, to initialize every element by passing the closure
-  /// an inout reference to the passed state.
-The closure is allowed to throw
+  /// an immutable borrow reference to the previously initialized element.
+The
-  /// an error at any point during initialization at which point the vector will
+  /// closure is allowed to throw an error at any point during initialization at
-  /// stop initialization, deinitialize every currently initialized element, and
+  /// which point the vector will stop initialization, deinitialize every
-  /// throw the given error back out to the caller.
+  /// currently initialized element, and throw the given error back out to the
+  /// caller.
   ///
-  /// - Parameter state: The mutable state that can be altered during each
-  ///                    iteration of the closure initializing the vector.
-  /// - Parameter next: A closure that passes in an inout reference to the
-  ///                   user given mutable state which returns an owned
-  ///                   `Element` instance to insert into the vector. public init<State: ~Copyable, E: Error>(
-    expand state: consuming State,
-    with next: (inout State) throws(E) -> Element
-  ) throws(E)

-  /// Initializes every element in this vector by running the closure with the
-  /// passed in first element.
-  ///
-  /// This will call the closure 'count' times, where 'count' is the static
-  /// count of the vector, to initialize every element by passing the closure
-  /// an immutable borrow reference to the first element given to the
-  /// initializer.
-The closure is allowed to throw an error at any point during
-  /// initialization at which point the vector will stop initialization,
-  /// deinitialize every currently initialized element, and throw the given
-  /// error back out to the caller.
-  ///
   /// - Parameter first: The first value to insert into the vector which will be
   ///                    passed to the closure as a borrow.
   /// - Parameter next: A closure that passes in an immutable borrow reference
-  ///                   of the given first element of the vector which returns
+  ///                   of the previously initialized element of the vector
-  ///                   an owned `Element` instance to insert into the vector. public init<E: Error>(
+  ///                   which returns an owned `Element` instance to insert into
+  ///                   the vector.
+  public init<E: Error>(
-    unfold first: consuming Element,
+    first: consuming Element,
-    with next: (borrowing Element) throws(E) -> Element ) throws(E)
+    next: (borrowing Element) throws(E) -> Element
+  ) throws(E)
 }